syncfusion-content/windowsforms-docs/WindowsForms/Classic/Month-Calendar/FAQ/How-to-identify-the-current-selected-date-at-run-time.md

 ---
 # Identify the current selected date

+This page explains How to identify the current selected date at run time and more details.

+## How to identify the current selected date at run time?

 The MonthCalendarAdv gives an array of selected dates.
 If you want to get only one date, choose the first element from that array.
 Also, set [AllowMultipleSelection](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.MonthCalendarAdv.html#Syncfusion_Windows_Forms_Tools_MonthCalendarAdv_AllowMultipleSelection) property to `false`.
 The [DateSelected](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.MonthCalendarAdv.html) Event is fired after the user had completed the selection.

-## How to identify the current selected date at run time?

-This page explains about How to identify the current selected date at run time and more details.

 {% tabs %}